-As a rigorous and interdisciplinary graduate program, MACIE is designed to give students a broad range of theoretical and practical knowledge.
+As an interdisciplinary academic graduate program, MACIE is designed to introduce students a broad range of theoretical and practical knowledge.
 Graduates of the MACIE program have gone on to a variety of teaching and administrative positions, as well as to top doctoral and professional programs.

 - Ford Foundation PASS Program